hpi-sam/ask-your-repository-docker/README.md

 ## Redeploy services

-You can deploy another version of a service by using the `deploy` script.
+You can deploy another version of a service by using the `deploy` script:

 `./deploy <service> <image>`